davidkhanks/davidkhanks-nvim/README.md

 - Vim-maximizer: Allows for easier window maximization when using split windows in NeoVim
 - Which-key: A plugin that uses the defined descriptions for key maps to help you know what key does what after pressing <leader>

 Additionally, I have LSP related plugins in their own directory.
-LSP (Language Server Protocol) is what VSCode uses for to parse and understand the code in a project.
-It is what allows for things like jumpt to definition, etc.
+LSP (Language Server Protocol) is what VSCode uses to parse and understand the code in a project.
+It is what allows for things like jumpt to definition, etc and is used by NeoVim to do the same thing.

 - Lspconfig: The official NeoVim LSP plugin that allows for various niceties in your editing environment
 - mason: an LSP specific package manager.
 You can install all of them manually or you can have Mason do it for you.